 Use a rubber-based paint to prime and finish coat cinder block.
 Elements in the block structure will cause it to reject all other coatings.
 Cinder block coatings my be hard to find at home stores but a paint store will usually have this product.

-Allow new concrete to cure for at least 6 months before coating.
-Etch old concrete floors with muriatic acid (available from hardware stores) before coating with a masonry primer for concrete floors.
-Finish coat with latex concrete floor enamel.
-Follow all label directions when using muriatic acid.
-Wear gloves and use a plastic pail, use safety glasses or goggles to avoid getting the acid in your eyes.
+Allow new concrete to cure for at least 28 days before coating.
+Etch concrete floors with an etching product or muriatic acid (available from hardware stores) to clean and open the pores before coating with a paint made for concrete floors.
+Follow all label directions and observe these cautions and best practices when using muriatic acid.
+Whatever etching product you use, wear protective clothing, a respirator, and safety goggles to avoid contact with splashing acid.

 Prime new drywall with a drywall primer or flat latex paint.
 A high-build drywall primer should be used to help hide new joint compound seams that have pits and scratches in the surface.
 Finish coat with any latex or alkyd-based coating.
 Never use alkyd or oil-base on bare drywall, it will raise the paper fibers and permanently ruin the drywall finish.

 Prime with an exterior oil or latex primer.
 Finish with latex or oil finish coating but don't use oil over latex primer or old latex finish paint.